 - applied clinical training, where trainees gain real-world experience from actual therapy sessions

 - ongoing individual mentoring and professional development

 The training programme was completed by 65 healthcare professionals across the US, Canada and Europe.
 They were invited to give feedback on the programme.

 Respondents said that the teaching and interactive learning helped them gain understanding of and skill development in this therapeutic approach.
 Clinical training and engagement in care of the trial participants, under the guidance of experienced therapists, were considered to be the most beneficial and the most challenging aspects of the training.

-Psychological support is an integral element of psilocybin therapy and must be provided by trained therapists.
-Clinical training for therapists is therefore essential to ensure delivery of consistently high quality psilocybin therapy.
+Psychological support is an integral element of psilocybin treatment and must be provided by trained therapists.
+Clinical training for therapists is therefore essential to ensure delivery of consistently high quality psilocybin treatment.
 Developing a rigorous and effective programme that can be documented, implemented and expanded, is an important step in this training.